-Port of Tacoma acknowledges carbon emission offsets may be a useful short-term tool, but will not be included in the ultimate evaluation of the target.
+NWSA acknowledges carbon emission offsets may be a useful short-term tool, but will not be included in the ultimate evaluation of the target.
 See Appendix A: Defining Emission Language for the definition of scopes 1, 2, 3, boundary and methodology.